logicmagix/XTide86/README.md

 > - Must terminate current session to change color profile.
 > - Update XTide86 from your repo directory with --update
-> - Now supports opening new files editing files with xtide86 followed by the filename
+> - Now supports opening new files editing files with xtide86 followed by the filename .
-> - Note: You MUST have ncurses-term installed for default color profile, otherwise use xtide86 -c.
-.